timidtimmm/AI_Group11_Final_Project/README.md

 WOODHAVEN BOULEVARD <br>
 YORK AVENUE <br>
 </details>
-The final result is like that <br>
+The final result is like that
 ![image](https://hackmd.io/_uploads/ryjHizQGex.png)